Nationalist government: Nanjing decade and war with Japan

 Even had it been the KMT's intention, historians such as Edmund Fung argue that they may not have been able to establish a democracy under the circumstances of the time.
-Despite nominal reunification, the Chiang's Nationalist Government relied heavily on the support of warlords such as Ma Hushan, Yan Xishan, and Chang Hsueh-liang to exert control on the provinces.
-The loyalty of these figures was often highly suspect, and they frequently engaged in acts of open defiance or even rebellion.
+Despite nominal reunification, the Chiang's Nationalist Government relied heavily on the support of warlords such as Ma Hushan, Yan Xishan, and Zhang Xueliang to exert control on the provinces.
+The loyalty of these figures was often highly suspect, and they frequently engaged in acts of open defiance, as in the Xi'an Incident of 1936, or even rebellion.
 In alliance with local landlords and other power-brokers, they blocked moderate land reforms that might have benefits the rural poor.
 Instead, the poor peasants remained a consistent source of recruits for the Communist Party.
 While weakened by frequent massacres and purges—historian Rudolph Rummel estimated that 1,654,000 people were killed by the KMT in anti-Communist purges during this period—the Communists were able to survive and posed a major latent threat to the regime.
 However, perhaps the biggest challenges came from within the administration itself.
 As Chiang Kai-Shek told the state council: "Our organization becomes worse and worse ... many staff members just sit at their desks and gaze into space, others read newspapers and still others sleep."
 Corruption was endemic at all levels of government.
 The tension between Chiang's centralizing tendencies and the warlords who supported him led to friction and inconsistent direction.
 Even the KMT itself was disunified, with the pro-Chiang factions of the CC Clique, Political Study Clique, and fascist-inspired Blue Shirts Society opposed by a left-wing faction under Wang Jingwei and a right-wing faction influenced by Hu Hanmin.
 To control the opposing KMT factions, Chiang relied increasingly on the National Revolutionary Army.